 Offer first-time home buyers co-equity loans

 Many potential home buyers lack the funds to make a traditional 20% down payment on a conventional mortgage.
 Lowering the required down payment violates prudent underwriting standards for lenders and helped lead to the 2008 financial crisis.
-A solution that is already being tested in cities such as Pleasanton, California, is to create a public fund that provides prospective home buyers equity capital to make their down payment in the form of an “equity sharing” loan.
+A solution that is already being tested in cities such as Pleasanton, California, is to create a public fund that provides prospective home buyers equity capital to make their down payment in the form of an “equity sharing” loan or an equity investment.

 The public fund is repaid its equity investment plus a commensurate percentage of the property’s appreciation (profit) when the house is sold or refinanced.